Minimax Rates for High-Dimensional Random Tessellation Forests

 Taking the expectation over $\mathcal{P}(\lambda)$ and $\mathcal{D}_n$ gives the following decomposition of the risk:

-The first term measures how far $f$ is away from the closest function in the hypothesis class that the estimators lie in, and is called the approximation error or bias.
-The second term measures the estimation error, or variance, coming from the fact that we build the estimator on only a finite number of samples.
-As in \cite{mourtada2020minimax}, the bias and variance depend on the geometric properties of the cells of the tessellations from which the estimator is built.
-In particular, the bias is controlled by the diameter of the zero cell, and the variance is controlled by the expected number of cells that have non-empty intersection with the support of $\mu$.
-Lemmas \ref{l:diameter} and \ref{l:number} provide the needed bounds, and choosing an optimal $\lambda$ depending on the number of samples $n$ and Lipschitz constant $L$ gives the results.
+The first term measures how far away $f$ is from the closest function in the hypothesis class that the estimators lie in and is called the approximation error or bias.
+The second term measures the estimation error, or variance, coming from the fact that we build the estimator from only a finite number of samples.
+As in the results of \cite{mourtada2020minimax}, the bias and variance depend on the geometric properties of the cells of the tessellations from which the estimator is built.
+In particular, the bias is controlled by moments of the diameter of the zero cell, and the variance is controlled by the expected number of cells that have a non-empty intersection with the support of $\mu$.
+Lemmas \ref{l:diameter} and \ref{l:number} provide the needed bounds, and choosing an optimal lifetime $\lambda$ depending on the number of samples and Lipschitz constant gives the results.

-Note that our proof technique only relied on statistics of the typical cell and the zero cell of the STIT tessellation $\mathcal{P}(\lambda)$.
-Since these statistics are identical for the STIT and the Poisson hyperplane process, it follows that regression forest estimators based on the Poisson hyperplane process have \emph{identical} bounds.
-We state this formally as follows. \begin{theorem} Let $\hat{f}_{\lambda, n, M}$ be the random forest estimator defined using $M$ i.i.d. random partitions induced by a Poisson hyperplane process with intensity $\lambda$ and spherical directional distribution $\phi$.
-Then, $\hat{f}_{\lambda,n, M}$ is consistent and the upper bounds \eqref{e:rate1} and \eqref{e:rate2} on the risk hold in each corresponding setting. \end{theorem}